 9. Reset your device to factory settings

 Finally, if none of the previous steps worked, the last resort is the factory reset.
-This can take some time but many issues will eventually require the factory reset if you want to fix them.
-The procedure is even advised when upgrading to a newer version of Android, which we explained, here.
+This can take some time but many issues will eventually require a factory reset if you want to fix them.
+The factory reset procedure is even advised when upgrading to a newer version of Android, which we explained.

 Important thing is to back up your files and system settings (app data, messages, call logs, etc.) to Google Drive so you can quickly restore it later.